Introduction

 The baseline: What merchants usually see

-Most e-commerce stores see a small fraction of buyers convert into reviewers without prompting.
-That natural submission rate generally falls in a range:
+Most e-commerce stores see only a small fraction of buyers convert into reviewers without prompting.
+These natural submission rates generally fall into these ranges:

 - Typical unprompted review rate: roughly 5% to 10% of purchasers.

-- With a basic post-purchase ask and follow-up email, average rates commonly reach the 10% to 20% range.
+- With basic post-purchase asks: and follow-up emails, average rates commonly reach the 10% to 20% range.

-- With targeted incentives, loyalty integration, and optimized timing, many merchants reliably achieve 20% to 40% for specific product lines or customer segments.
+- With targeted incentives and loyalty integration: many merchants reliably achieve 20% to 40% for specific product lines or customer segments.

-These ranges reflect wide variation across industries and product types.
-High-touch services and consultancies can see much higher rates, while low-cost impulse buys often yield lower participation.
+These ranges vary significantly.
+High-touch services often see higher engagement, while low-cost impulse buys typically yield lower participation.

 Industry differences that matter

-- Services and consulting: much higher — customers are more likely to give feedback (often above 25%).
+- Services and consulting: Often above 25% as customers are highly likely to give feedback.

-The takeaway: benchmark against your category, but focus primarily on improving your own baseline.
+The key is to benchmark against your category while focusing on improving your own baseline.

 What the data on review volume actually implies